ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 Unexpectedly, this difference between speakers uncovered a difference between the way we chose to break the captions.
 Matthias chose to break the captions based on the auditory context: add breaks where the speaker makes a pause, which sometimes resulted in caption breaks mid-sentence as explained above.
 On the opposite, Hugo chose to break the captions based on the grammatical context: add breaks where the pause *should* be, which sometimes resulted in mismatches with the audio when speakers made pauses to think.

-It was also a good reminder that even though we speak English fluently, we still sometimes don't understand everything and we don't even notice it.
-We attended this commcall live and manage to follow everything with ease but when looking at it one word at a time, we realised we missed some words here and there.
+It was also a good reminder that even though we speak English quite fluently English is still a second language for us.
+We still sometimes don't understand everything and we don't even notice it.
+We attended this commcall live and manage to follow everything with ease but when looking at it one word at a time, we realised we missed some words here and there, especially when several participants interacted quickly.

 #### The difficulty of collaborative captioning

 We're used to working together and have already collaborated on multiple projects.
-We even wrote a post on this very blog about a package we submitted to rOpenSci software review.
+We even wrote [a post](https://ropensci.org/blog/2019/06/04/rromeo/) on this very blog about a package we submitted to rOpenSci software review.

 But this didn't help to find an efficient collaborative workflow for captioning.
 As mentioned earlier, one issue is that we had different captioning styles, and only realised it late in the project.

+Furthermore, even if Amara's subtitle editor is an amazing tool that allow you to easily pause, rewind, and advance the video while captioning, it does not support simultaneous editing of the subtitles.
+Comparatively from collaborative notes taking through EtherPad, this slows down the process quite a lot.

 Other communities, such as TED videos captioning community, disable entirely collaborative captioning.
 When someone starts working on a video, it disappears from the list of available tasks and they work on it alone.

-### About amara
+### About Amara

 #### Nice features